 - Always submit something for every assessment. - You must attempt all assessments at the first opportunity. - You must do each assessment (essay, project, report, portfolio, exam etc.) for every module.
-You should do this even if you don't think you can fully complete them. - You do not have an automatic right to resit or to repeat a year of study. - The maximum mark that can be awarded for reassessed components is 40%.
+You should do this even if you do not think you can fully complete them. - You do not have an automatic right to resist or to repeat a year of study. - The maximum mark that can be awarded for reassessed components is 40%.

-See the Assessment Regulations at https://ucleeds.ac.uk/related-documentation for full details.
+See the Assessment Regulations at Policies and Procedures - University Centre Leeds (ucleeds.ac.uk)for full details.

 2.13 Re-study